Iguanacolossus: Classification

 Iguanacolossus was placed in the Iguanodontia, being a styracosternan, a basal subgroup containing the Hadrosauridae and all dinosaurs more closely related to hadrosaurids than to camptosaurids.
 Below are the results obtained in the phylogenetic analysis performed by its describers in 2010:

 Paleoecology

 Iguanacolossus was recovered in the Yellow Cat Member from the Cedar Mountain Formation.
-However, this Member is divided in two beds: Upper and Lower Yellow Cat; Iguanacolossus was unearthed from the Lower bed, where it shared its environment with Theropods: Falcarius, Geminiraptor and Yurgovuchia.
-The sauropod Mierasaurus and the turtle Naomichelys.
-There are also indeterminate Goniopholidids crocodiles known from the Lower Yellow Cat.
+However, this Member is divided in two beds: Upper and Lower Yellow Cat; Iguanacolossus was unearthed from the Lower bed, where it shared its environment with the theropods Falcarius, Geminiraptor and Yurgovuchia, the sauropod Mierasaurus and the turtle Naomichelys.
+There are also indeterminate goniopholidids known from the Lower Yellow Cat.

-The other paleofauna is from the Upper Yellow Cat, which includes: Aquatilavipes; Sauropods: Cedarosaurus and Moabosaurus; Iguanodontians: Cedrorestes and Hippodraco; Theropods: Martharaptor and Utahraptor; the nodosaurid Gastonia; Turtles: Glyptops and Trinitichelys; Fish: Ceratodus, Semionotus and indeterminate remains of Hybodontids and Polyacrodontids sharks.
-Lastly, the mammal Cifelliodon.
-Additional unnamed genera is known from this bed: U. Sail-backed Iguanodont, U. Eudromaeosaur and Velociraptorine, U. Goniopholidids, U. Mesoeucrocodylian and U. Neochoristodere.
+The other paleofauna is from the Upper Yellow Cat, which includes such dinosaur genera as the sauropods Cedarosaurus and Moabosaurus, the fellow iguanodontians Cedrorestes and Hippodraco, the theropods Martharaptor and Utahraptor (as well as the avian ichnogenus Aquatilavipes), and the nodosaurid Gastonia.
+Other vertebrate genera include the turtles Glyptops and Trinitichelys, the fish Ceratodus and Semionotus, and the mammal Cifelliodon.
+Additional unnamed species are known from this bed: a sail-backed iguanodont, a eudromaeosaur and velociraptorine, goniopholidids, mesoeucrocodylians, a neochoristodere, and hybodontid and polyacrodontid sharks.